hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 >
 > One would like to know what other cutting edge, innovative, thought provoking, seminal and trend setting research is carried out by academic (ex)members of this Government financed institution?”
 >
 He has made similar derogatory remarks against other institutes of Sanskrit learning in India.
-And while India is acknowledged as an emerging technology power, one can do a quick google search to find numerous derogatory remarks made by Witzel against Indian science and engineering institutes, which could impact how Americans perceive the technical competence of the Indian American immigrant minority.
+And while India is acknowledged as an emerging technology power, one can do a quick google search to find numerous derogatory remarks made by Witzel against Indian science and engineering institutes, which could impact how Americans perceive the technical competence of the Indian American immigrant minority.+++(???
+5)+++

 ### 3.2: “Indians are uncomfortable with changing opinions”: